hapijs/joi/API.md

 Validates a value using the current schema and options where:
 - `value` - the value being validated.
 - `options` - an optional object with the following optional keys:
   - `abortEarly` - when `true`, stops validation on the first error, otherwise returns all the errors found.
 Defaults to `true`.
   - `allowUnknown` - when `true`, allows object to contain unknown keys which are ignored.
 Defaults to `false`.
+  - `cache` - when `true`, schema caching is enabled (for schemas with explicit caching rules).
+    Default to `true`.
   - `context` - provides an external data set to be used in [references](#refkey-options).
-Can only be set as an external option to
-    `validate()` and not using `any.prefs()`.
+Can only be set as an external option to `validate()` and not using `any.prefs()`.
   - `convert` - when `true`, attempts to cast values to the required types (e.g. a string to a number).
 Defaults to `true`.
   - `dateFormat` - sets the string format used when converting dates to strings in error messages and casting.
 Options are:
     - `'date'` - date string.
     - `'iso'` - date time ISO string.
 This is the default.
     - `'string'` - JS default date time string.